JulFoii/BookOrca/README.md

 # BookOrca
-A simple application for managing your book collection as .pfd-files
+A simple application for managing your book collection as .pdf-files